delannoyk/SoundcloudSDK/sources/Pods/1PasswordExtension/README.md

 Contact us, please!
 We'd love to hear from you about how you integrated 1Password within your app, how we can further improve things, and add your app to [apps that integrate with 1Password](https://blog.agilebits.com/1password-apps/).

 You can reach us at support+appex@agilebits.com, or if you prefer, [@1Password](https://twitter.com/1Password) on Twitter.

+You can also [subscribe to our 1Password App Extension Developers newsletter](https://blog.agilebits.com/1password-extension-developers-newsletter/).
+We’ll send you an occasional newsletter containing 1Password App Extension news, updates, and tricks, to help you realize the full potential of the 1Password Extension API in your iOS apps.